13 Facts About Miller's Crossing On Its 30th Anniversary

 When Polito read the Miller’s Crossing script, he loved it and immediately wanted to audition for the role of Johnny Caspar.
 The Coens had different ideas, and were considering the 39-year-old actor for the role of Caspar’s enforcer, Eddie Dane, instead.
 The role of Caspar was originally supposed to go to an actor in his mid-50s, but Polito was adamant.

-“Anyway, I said I won’t read for anything but Johnny Caspar,” Polito told The A.V.
+“Anyway, I said I won’t read for anything but Johnny Caspar,” Polito, who passed away in 206, told The A.V.
 Club. “’And tell them that they’re gonna have to come back to me cause I’m gonna play Johnny.’”

 The Coens ultimately gave in, and Polito was cast.
 They must have liked what they saw, too, because they ended up casting him in four more films after that.